ramith123/Ionic-Angular-tsparticle-App/README.md

 # Ionic-Angular-tsparticle-App
 An Ionic-angular integration example with tsparticle.
-(More specifically ag-particles) live application is available [Here](https://first-ionic-app-theme-change.web.app/home).
+(More specifically ag-particles) Recent for going with tsparticles instead of particlejs is because tsparticles supports touch on mobile. (the Same `onHold` function) live application is available [Here](https://first-ionic-app-theme-change.web.app/home).
 (Hopefully)

 ## [tsparticles](https://github.com/matteobruni/tsparticles) config file

 This file is located in `src/assets/data/particles.json`.
-You can generate a custom one using [tsparticle generator](https://github.com/matteobruni/tsparticles#usage)
+You can generate a custom one using [tsparticle generator](https://github.com/matteobruni/tsparticles#usage), and replace the one in file.

 ## Some unconventional fixes
 I am new to Angular so I had to come with a fix for a problem I couldn't figure out.